sterrettJD/HoMi/docs/tutorial.md

 #### Host map method

-A host mapping method should be specified, even if `map_host` is `False` for all samples (just pick one arbitrarily in that case).Options include BBMap and HISAT2.
+A host mapping method should be specified, even if `map_host` is `False` for all samples (just pick one arbitrarily in that case).
+Options include BBMap and HISAT2.

 ```
-# Specifying the host mapping method here. options include BBMap and HISAT2
 host_map_method: HISAT2
 ```